 The Scope 3 Standard provides requirements and guidance for how to report a GHG emissions inventory that includes Scope 3 emissions.
 Through a standardized step-by-step approach, companies will be able to understand the full impact of GHG emissions:

 For a full summary of all steps on how to prepare and report GHG emissions, refer to The Scope 3 Standard.
-According to EU regulation, the report must be presented in the required electronic reporting format and uploaded to the upcoming European Single Access Point (ESAP).
+According to EU regulations, the report must be presented in the required electronic reporting format and uploaded to the upcoming European Single Access Point (ESAP).

 Depending on the company’s goals, resources, and data availability, Scope 3 emissions can be calculated and reported using one of three different approaches: